Yes On Prop 31

 Campaign to Protect California Kids

-But after the bill was signed into law in 2020, Big Tobacco companies like Phillip Morris and R.J.
+End the Sale of Candy Flavored Tobacco AdAfter California passed a bipartisan law to end the sale of flavored tobacco products and e-cigarettes, Big Tobacco companies like Phillip Morris and R.J.
 Reynolds spent millions to delay its implementation and put it to a referendum.
 California parents, public health groups, and community leaders formed a coalition to build the “Yes to Protect California Kids” movement, urging voters to vote yes on Prop 31.
 If passed, it would end the sale of flavored tobacco products in California once and for all, helping save countless kids from addiction.

 Owning the Narrative Through Owned and Paid Media